rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 <span class="padded-dropcap">F</span>or those currently unaware, radiometric dating research places the [age of the Earth][wiki_E_age] at roughly 4.54 billion years old[^Eage]<sup>,</sup>[^Eage2], which is approximately equal to 56.75 million non-overlapping 80-year human lives.
 The first microorganisms to inhabit Earth appeared between "at least 3770 and possibly 4290 million years..." ago[^early].
 While the [history][timeline_of_life], [origins][life_began], and [emergence][abio] of life on Earth are still the focus of major investigation, ribonucleic acid (RNA) is current believed to have been the original auto-self-replicating system utilized by early life to store and replicate its genetic material; this hypothesis is called the [RNA World Hypothesis][rna_world], and posits that the evolution of RNA preceded the evolution of proteins and deoxyribonucleic acid (DNA).
 Moreover, the RNA world is believed to have ushered in the [ribonucleoproteins][wiki_RNP] world, which subsequently lead to a world with  deoxyribonucleic acid (DNA).[^rnaW] Presently, DNA, the other major nucleic acid, rather than RNA, is the platform for the genetic-material of all cells on Earth today[^cell_book].

-This brings us to the question of what RNA and DNA actually are, and of how they relate to information in biology.
+This brings us to the questions of what RNA and DNA actually are, and of how they relate to information in biology.

 Rather than answer the former question myself, I default to the writers on Wikipedia (as of 06/09/2022), who have done a much better job at providing a comprehensive definition of RNA and DNA than I could have: